SDikshith78/PureCode-AI-Dashboard/README.md

+Note: HostLink as been provided please check: Hostlink.md or click below Local Host Link:

 --------- Steps Taken to Complete the Task ---------

 1. Understanding Structure: Initially, I meticulously reviewed all components and files to understand the structure comprehensively.
 With that, I initiated a new React app named "Dashboard" and imported all essential components and files.
 Despite some CSS files being obscured or removed, I endeavored to replicate the design as closely as possible as provided in the PNG file.